mrzepinski/DDayApp/README.md

 * 18:00 - Presentations of the projects and selecting the winners (60 minutes)
 * 19:00 - After party

 # Ideas

 The submitted idea must be related to one of the WK products or improvements in the operation of the team / department or company.
 The idea should be based on your concept,  rather than functionality assigned to development tasks.

 # Teams

 You have freedom and flexibility in team building from the perspective of location and structure of Architecture and Development Department.
 You can invite team members from other company departments.
-The team can have up to 5 people.
+The team can have up to 5 and minimum 2 people.
 We can use any technology with one remark: we have to support deployed product in the future.

 # Ideas presentations